Self

 1. You're still in denial

 This is normal.
 It’s a coping mechanism to help you see the reality of the situation through a filter.
-You might think why me?
+You might think, "Why me?"
 You may hope they will change their mind.

 2. You're buried in your emotions

-Anger, betrayal, and blame are just a few of the strong feelings that may be pervasive.
+Anger, betrayal, and blame are just a few of the emotions that may be pervasive.
+Sorting through these emotions is necessary for moving on after losing a job.

 3. You're stuck in a negative attitude